Code-Institute-Submissions/gella-dnb/README.md

 ### Content
 Gella provided information on his music workflow for the about section
 ### Media
 The photos used in this site were obtained from Gellas facebook page with his permission.

+Video obtained through Gellas Youtube account with his permision.

 Music was gained through Gellas soundcloud page with permission
 ### Acknowledgements